-The poem continues on to speak on the type of life that the speaker lives and the things that she is allowed to occupy herself with.
-She can worry about what the family will eat, wear and how she is to lavish the most praise and love that she can.
+The Housewife continues on to speak on the type of life that the speaker lives and the things that she is allowed to occupy herself with.
+She can worry about what the family will eat, wear, and how she is to lavish the most praise and love that she can.
 Beyond that is not her purview.

 Analysis of The Housewife

 Here is the House to hold me — cradle of all the race;

 Here is my lord and my love, here are my children dear —

 Here is the House enclosing, the dear-loved dwelling place;